 There were different types of bows varying from the simplest to make and thus cheapest ones to very elaborate and expensive that were preciously guarded and taken care of.

 The easiest to make were the longbows.
 Their bow stave was entirely made of yew, ash, elm and sometimes of other woods.
-Silk, flax or hemp was used for the string.
-The longest shooting distance for such a bow was 300 meters (328 yd) if the archer was positioned at the top of a wall or a hill and was shooting down.
-As for he straight shot, the arrow could reach from 30 to 50 meters (32 to 54 yd).
+Silk, flax or hemp were used for the string.
+The longest shooting distance for this bow was 300 meters (328 yd) if the archer was positioned at the top of a wall or a hill and was shooting down.
+In a straight shot, the arrow could reach from 30 to 50 meters (32 to 54 yd).

 More expensive and hard to make